xHellcat92x/NO-WeaponBrevityCodesHUD/README.md

 # NO-WeaponBrevityCodesHUD
 Mod for Nuclear Option - Displays selected weapons and brevity codes on the HUD.

+Has Configuration manager optons for font size, and offsets.

-Brevity codes can be disabled in the configuration manager for players who just want the selected weapon displayed and not needing the brevity codes.
+Brevity codes can be disabled in the Configuration Manager for players who just want the selected weapon displayed and not needing the brevity codes.

 Brevity Codes:
 ==============================================================